TheOreoTM/ArbBot/PatchNotes.md

 - `!bg` command to change the background of the leveling card to whatever you want.
 - `!chatlog` sends all the messages that the bot has logged.
 - `!profile` shows your profile which includes various stats of your time with yarb.
-- `purge` bulk delete your messages.
+- `!purge` bulk delete your messages.

 # 5/15/2021
 Added `!urban <word>` command, so you can search up the meanings of words from yarb.